nikkrichko/pigen/README.md

 `-o, --output_file <file_name>` : The filename where the resulting picture will be saved.

 Example of usage
-`python pg.py picByStyle -i prompt.txt -p "Generate a beautiful landscape" -s landscape_style -o output.png`
+`python pg.py picbystyle -i prompt.txt -p "Generate a beautiful landscape" -s landscape_style -o output.png`

 Generates a picture with the specified style "artistic_style" based on the input prompt from 'input_prompt.txt'